zhenjiao/openlocTest/loc/de/articles/api-management/api-management-howto-oauth2.md

 ![New server][api-management-oauth2-server-1]

-Enter a name and an optional description in the **Name** und **Description** fields.
+Enter a name and an optional description in the **Name** and **Description** fields.

->[AZURBLAU.
-HINWEIS] These fields are used to identify the OAuth 2.0 authorization server within the current API Management service instance and their values do not come from the OAuth 2.0 server.
+>[AZURE.NOTE] These fields are used to identify the OAuth 2.0 authorization server within the current API Management service instance and their values do not come from the OAuth 2.0 server.

 Enter the **Client registration page URL**.
 This page is where users can create and manage their accounts, and varies depending on the OAuth 2.0 provider used.
 The **Client registration page URL** points to the page that users can use to create and configure their own accounts for OAuth 2.0 providers that support user management of accounts.
 Some organizations do not configure or use this functionality even if the OAuth 2.0 provider supports it.
 If your OAuth 2.0 provider does not have user management of accounts configured, enter a placeholder URL here such as the URL of your company, or a URL such as `https://placeholder.contoso.com`.

-The next section of the form contains the **Authorization code grant types**, **Authorization endpoint URL**, und **Authorization request method** settings.
+The next section of the form contains the **Authorization code grant types**, **Authorization endpoint URL**, and **Authorization request method** settings.

 ![New server][api-management-oauth2-server-2]